Questie/Questie/README.md

 - mob/item tooltips

 **What is not working/ported**
+- some quests may incorrectly show as available when they aren't, or not show when they are.
+Please report this if you see it
 - tracker
 - arrow
 - polygon objective display (instead of many points) and other display modes